ZahraDadbood/sqlserver-dba-lab/01-security/orphan-users/README.md

 ## 📝 Notes

 The scripts in this lab are intended for learning and demonstration purposes.
 Always validate and test scripts before using them in production environments.

+## 📌 Important Note

+This lab uses `sp_MSforeachdb` for demonstration purposes because it provides a simple way to scan multiple databases.

+Since `sp_MSforeachdb` is an undocumented system stored procedure, it is generally **not recommended for production environments**.
+In production, a more reliable approach based on `sys.databases` should be used.